Gravity particles from Warped Extra Dimensions, predictions for LHC: KK-graviton couplings to matter

-Being the kk-Graviton extremely TeV localized the parameter $d_i$ indicates how much the profile of the field $i$ is away from TeV brane, in other words how much the coupling of the field with kk-Graviton is volume suppressed. \\

-On bulk scenario all the profile functions are normalized, the parameter $d_i$ can only be one or less.
-On RS1 scenario all the $d_i$'s parameters are approximately one, therefore the strength of the couplings between kk-graviton and SM matter are democratic with each field degree of freedom.
+On the RS1 scenario all the particles are TeV localized therefore the strength of the couplings between KK-graviton and SM matter are democratic between each field degree of freedom.
+In the following sections we derive the KK-graviton coupling strengths to gauge bosons in terms of the volume suppression terms~$d_i$.